 If you're just learning to ride you may be curious about the differences between English and western riding styles.
-Personally, I think there are more similarities than differences.
+The basics of each are actually very similar.
 And one is not more difficult to learn than the other, because becoming very proficient in either takes time, dedication and practice.
-But, here are the basic differences for you to compare.
+However, here are the primary differences for you to compare.

-The Western riding style developed according to the needs of 'cowboys'.
+The Western riding style developed according to the needs of cowboys who worked cattle from horseback.
 The Western saddle

 is made to distribute weight more evenly over the horse’s back so horse and rider can counterbalance the weight of a roped cow.
 The seat of a Western saddle

-is comfortable for long hours over rough terrain.
-The horn anchors a lariat when roping cattle.
+is comfortable for long hours of riding over rough terrain.
+The saddle horn anchors a lariat when roping cattle.